Webinar: The Future of QA in the AI World. Register Now.

 In terms of technical skills, they can vary based on the technology used for the software project, like mobile web vs. native desktop application, for example.
 Hybrid and automation engineers typically need to know a programming language along with the knowledge of multiple frameworks to build tests with.

-Regardless of seniority level, or a level of involvement in automation – the more QA person knows about the computer systems and the underlying code structure, the better.
-Such knowledge helps tremendously in day-to-day activities, both for writing high-quality test cases (that would test for the right things), and for finding software defects.
+Regardless of seniority level or level of involvement in automation, the more the QA person knows about the computer systems and the underlying code structure, the better.
+Such knowledge helps tremendously in day-to-day activities, both for writing high-quality test cases (that would test for the right things) and for finding software defects.

 Manual Quality Assurance vs. Automated Quality Assurance